cdaringe/arduino-stepper-speedometer/README.md

 * Go!

 ##Notes
-* This implementation does NOT have you program in speeds/etc, but rather, the angle span of the dial.
-It assumes your max speed is at the max angle of the speedometer.
-As current dial angle is to max dial angle, current speed is to max speed.
-Interpolate.
 * A speedometer may be better suited for a servo motor, over a stepper, given the ability to map pulses to a fixed motor angle
 * This implementation does not home the dial on startup.
 Thus, if there is a power loss during activity, the user must reset the dial to its 0 position